kousuke-nakano/turbogenius/README.md

 - `pip install -e .` or `pip install .`

 # Examples
-Examples are in the `examples` directory.
+Examples are in the `example` directory.

+# Documentation for users
+You can readily understand how to use `pyturbo` and `turbogenius` by looking at the sample python scripts in the `example` directory.
+You can also see our tutorials [https://github.com/kousuke-nakano/turbotutorials].

-# Documentation
+# Documentation for deveopers
 There is a Read the Docs in the `docs` directory, but still in progress.
 You can generate a html file using `sphinx`.
 Go to the `docs` directory, and type `make html`.
 The document is generated in `docs/_build/html`.